The Superb Fruit-Dove Has A Wonderful Mix Of Colors That Will Make You Fall In Love With It

 Superb Fruit-Doves are arboreal - living entirely in trees

-Superb fruit doves breed from September to January, and they build nests on tree branches from 15 to 100 feet high.
+Superb fruit doves breed from September to January, building nests on tree branches that are 15 to 100 feet high.
 The female lays just one egg, and both parents incubate it.

-Then, they continue to take care of the chick together.
-The little one will fledge about seven days after hatching.
+Afterward, they continue to care for the chick together.
+The chick will fledge about seven days after hatching.

 It primarily feeds on fruits and berries.
 Figs are its favorite food.

 Superb Fruit-Doves are arboreal (living entirely in trees) and feed almost exclusively on fruit, mostly in large trees.
-That makes them difficult to spot, and their presence is most often betrayed by the sound of fruit falling through the leaves and onto the forest floor below.
+This makes them difficult to spot, and their presence is most often revealed by the sound of fruit falling through the leaves and onto the forest floor below.

 The superb fruit dove is native to Australasia